 When you are trying to file a personal injury claim with an insurance company, you expect to be handled with honesty and fairness.
 However, that is not always the case.
-While many adjusters employ fair and honorable methods, sadly, some will not.
+While many insurance adjusters employ fair and honorable methods, sadly, some will not.
 There are a variety of tricks that the less than scrupulous adjusters will use, and we here at Harris and Graves are more than happy to let you in on a few of these ploys.
-Discover some of the more common ways adjusters will try to keep from paying you what you are rightfully owed in a personal injury claim.
+Discover some of the more common ways insurance adjusters will try to keep from paying you what you are rightfully owed in a personal injury claim.

 Request Compensation from All Involved Parties